 Popular Materials for Earth Tone Rugs

 Since earth tone rugs evoke a sense of harmony with nature, natural fibers are the material of choice for most designers.
-They capture the look and feel of the contribute to an eco-conscious design ethos.
+They capture the look and feel of an eco-conscious design ethos.
 Here are a few popular natural fibers available as earth tones:

 Made from the agave sisalana plant, a cactus found in arid environments.
 Sisal fibers are durable and hardwearing, with textures like tight boucle and patterns such as herringbone and basketweave.

 Available in neutral and rich warm tones, flatweave sisal rugs are our favorite choice for earth tone rugs.